Logo

 For Monumenta Richard Serra installed a single sculpture, Promenade, consisting of five plates, each 55 feet tall and 13 feet wide, placed 100 feet apart from one another across the cavernous interior of the Grand Palais.

-Richard Serra often pushes the conventions of drawing towards a tactile, phenomenological experience of movement, time and space.
+Richard Serra often pushes the conventions of drawing towards a tactile, phenomenological experience of movement, time, and space.

-Richard Serra has made over 200 printed works and like his sculpture and drawing, his prints reflect an interest in process, scale, and experimentation with material.
+Richard Serra made over 200 printed works and like his sculpture and drawing, his prints reflect an interest in process, scale, and experimentation with material.

 That same year Richard Serra begin to make larger-scale prints such as Malcolm X; Goslar, or The Moral Majority Sucks.